-No. This waiver does not provide participant direction opportunities.
-Appendix E is not required. - F. Participant Rights.
-Appendix F specifies how the State informs participants of their Medicaid Fair Hearing rights and other procedures to address participant grievances and complaints. - G. Participant Safeguards.
-Appendix G describes the safeguards that the State has established to assure the health and welfare of waiver participants in specified areas. - H. Quality Improvement Strategy.
+- H. Quality Improvement Strategy.
 Appendix H contains the Quality Improvement Strategy for this waiver. - I. Financial Accountability.
-Appendix I describes the methods by which the State makes payments for waiver services, ensures the integrity of these payments, and complies with applicable federal requirements concerning payments and federal financial participation. - J. Cost-Neutrality Demonstration.
-Appendix J contains the State's demonstration that the waiver is cost-neutral.
+Appendix I describes the methods by which the state makes payments for waiver services, ensures the integrity of these payments, and complies with applicable federal requirements concerning payments and federal financial participation. - J. Cost-Neutrality Demonstration.
+Appendix J contains the state's demonstration that the waiver is cost-neutral.

-4. Waiver(s) Requested
+4. Wa iver (s) Rea uested

-A. Comparability.
-The State requests a waiver of the requirements contained in §1902(a)(10)(B) of the Act in order to provide the services specified in Appendix C that are not otherwise available under the approved Medicaid State plan to individuals who: (a) require the level(s) of care specified in Item 1.F and (b) meet the target group criteria specified in Appendix B . В. Income and Resources for the Medically Needy.
-Indicate whether the State requests a waiver of §1902(a)(10)(C)(i) (III) of the Act in order to use institutional income and resource rules for the medically needy (select one) : Not Applicable \bigcirc No ○ Yes C. Statewideness.
-Indicate whether the State requests a waiver of the statewideness requirements in §1902(a)(1) of the Act (select one): ● No \bigcirc Yes If yes, specify the waiver of statewideness that is requested (check each that applies) : Geographic Limitation.
-A waiver of statewideness is requested in order to furnish services under this waiver only to individuals who reside in the following geographic areas or political subdivisions of the State.
-Specify the areas to which this waiver applies and, as applicable, the phase-in schedule of the waiver by geographic area: ^ make participant-direction of services as specified in Appendix E available only to individual in the following geographic areas or political subdivisions of the State.
-Participants who residuates may elect to direct their services as provided by the State or receive comparable service service delivery methods that are in effect elsewhere in the State.
-Specify the areas of the State affected by this waiver and, as applicable, the phase-in schedul by geographic area: le in these es through the ^
+valver(s) Requested A. Comparability.
+The state requests a waiver of the requirements contained in §1902(a)(10)(B) of the Act in order to provide the services specified in Appendix C that are not otherwise available under the approved Medicaid state plan to individuals who: (a) require the level(s) of care specified in Item 1.F and (b) meet the target group criteria specified in Appendix B. B. Income and Resources for the Medically Needy.
+Indicate whether the state requests a waiver of \$1902(a)(10)(C)(i)(III of the Act in order to use institutional income and resource rules for the medically needy (select one): Not Applicable \circ{N_0} O Yes C. Statewideness.
+Indicate whether the state requests a waiver of the statewideness requirements in §1902(a)(1) of the Act (select one): ● {No} \circ{Yes} If yes, specify the waiver of statewideness that is requested (check each that applies): Geographic Limitation.
+A waiver of statewideness is requested in order to furnish services under this waiver only to individuals who reside in the following geographic areas or political subdivisions of the state.
+Specify the areas to which this waiver applies and, as applicable, the phase-in schedule of the waiver by geographic area: Limited Implementation of Participant-Direction.
+A waiver of statewideness is requested in order to make participant-direction of services as specified in Appendix E available only to individuals who reside in the following geographic areas or political subdivisions of the state.
+Participants who reside in these areas may elect to direct their services as provided by the state or receive comparable services through the service delivery methods that are in effect elsewhere in the state.